Frequently Asked Questions

 Of course!
 If you hold a previous advanced degree, you are eligible to apply.
 These candidates should, however, detail the reasons for their pursuit of an MBA degree in the application.
 We consider those with an advanced degree as other applicants.
 Advanced degrees are additional evidence toward academic success, but are not considered instead of undergraduate transcripts.

 Do I need an undergraduate degree in a specific major to apply?
 Because of MIT’s quantitative strengths, does MIT Sloan prefer students who have more quantitative background, due to MIT’s strength in that area?

 We welcome applications from all areas of undergraduate concentration, including the humanities, the social and physical sciences, business and engineering.
 View our class profile to see the academic background of our students.
 We look for candidates who are strong in both verbal and quantitative abilities.

 Is there any academic preparation or pre-requisites required prior to applying or enrolling?
 Should I take any finance or accounting courses at a local college prior to applying to the MIT Sloan MBA program, if I have no experience in those fields?

 The only pre-requisite is a Bachelor’s Degree.
 However, certain candidates may be given a conditional acceptance and required to take a course(s) in microeconomics, calculus, or financial accounting prior to starting MBA studies.
 If you feel as though you’re missing a quantitative background from your undergraduate years or want to bolster your quant ability, you may want to take a microeconomics or a calculus course.

 You should report your Calculus I grade.
-If you advanced out of this course, write in "AP" as the grade.
+If taken in high school for Advanced Placement credit, please write "AP" as the grade.

 I have taken an economics course but not microeconomics.
 Can I report this grade where it asks for a microeconomics class?

 You should only report a grade if the class was titled microeconomics.

 I have a three-year bachelor's degree from outside of the U.S. Am I eligible to apply?

 Yes.
 Candidates with a three-year bachelor’s degree from outside of the U.S. may apply.